buhrmi/buhrmi/README.md

 # Hi there

-I'm buhrmi, a totally legit web developer.
+I'm buhrmi, a web developer who's always testing new startup ideas hoping to come up with something useful some day.

 ## Currently bootstrapping
 - [Adlify](https://www.adlify.me), a platform to create and sell advertising space directly on your stream.